 Hutu rebels had a tough time gaining access to scared Tutsis who were hiding in her home.
-In the month of April of the year earlier mentioned, a plane conveying Juvenal Habyarimana, the country's president is shot down and results in his death.
+In the month of April of the year earlier mentioned, a plane conveying Juvenal Habyarimana, the country's president was shot down and it resulted in his death.

-This sparked fierce violence in Rwanda where the favoured Tutsis are the main targets.
-But Zura Karuhimbi is menacing enough to hold attackers who stormed her residence in search of more blood to shed.
+This sparked fierce violence in Rwanda where the favoured Tutsis were the main targets.
+But Zura Karuhimbi was menacing to the attackers who visited her residence in search of more blood to shed.

-The feared Karuhimbi dies on Monday, December 17, 2018, according to the BBC News.
-Before her passing, she tells of experiencing the bitterness in human beings during the unforgettable mass killings.
+The feared Karuhimbi died on Monday, December 17, 2018, according to the BBC News.
+Before her passing, she shared about experiencing the bitterness in human beings during the unforgettable mass killings.

 "During the genocide, I saw the darkness of a man's heart," two decades after the massacre, The East African learns from her.

-In a report published by the BBC five days after Zura Karuhimbi's death, she passes away in a village in Musamo located in the east of capital Kigali.
+A report published by the BBC five days after Zura Karuhimbi's death confirmed her passing at a village in Musamo located in the east of capital Kigali.
 Official documents suggest that she is 93 years old but by her own account, she might be a lot more.

-Recent developments reveal that the French authorities have dropped a probe into the plane crash that killed Rwanda's former president Juvenal Habyarimana on April 6, 1994.
+Recent reports have revealed that the French authorities have dropped a probe into the plane crash that killed Rwanda's former president Juvenal Habyarimana on April 6, 1994.

-AFP News confirms from a legal source on Wednesday, December 26, 2018, that judges decide to halt the case due to a lack of evidence.
-The decision is made five days prior according to reports.
+AFP News confirmed from a legal source on Wednesday, December 26, 2018, that judges decided to halt the case due to a lack of evidence.
+The decision was made five days prior according to reports.